Lower costs and improve herd outcomes

 Research from University of Illinois can help producers lower costs and improve the health, breeding, and nutritional needs of their cattle herds.
-The latest research in feed, disease, and health management will highlight this year’s Orr Beef Research Center Field Day.
-The program begins at 5 p.m.
-Nov.
-2 at the facility near Perry.
+Every fall, the Orr Beef Research Center hosts a Field Day to highlight the latest research in feed, disease, and health management.

 Tour the facility and hear from beef cattle experts and university researchers about a variety of topics such as newborn calf health protocols, using cover crops in an integrated row crop and beef cattle system, the effects of injectable vitamin E in receiving cattle, least cost rations for beef cows, and the extent and management of anaplasmosis in Illinois beef herds.
 On the tour, explore new cattle handling facilities, calving barn, dry-lot pens, and commodity bay feed storage.